 How Do I Set Up an LLC?

-To create an LLC, you will need to file with the Secretary of State’s office in your state.
-However, keep in mind that creating an LLC isn’t just filing one form.
-Several steps must be taken to create an LLC including:
+To create an LLC, you must file with the Secretary of State’s office in your state.
+However, remember that creating an LLC isn’t just filing one form.
+Several steps must be taken to create an LLC, including: